 Go through your papers and place every piece of paper in the corresponding box.
 In case you are not sure what papers to keep or not, read the guidelines below.

 - Non-important documents that have personal information on them need to be destroyed first, so these will go into the destroy/shred box.

-Lastly, place the important documents (the ones you need to keep) in the file box.
+- Lastly, place the important documents (the ones you need to keep) in the file box.